HenryEcker/Retiring-SF-SU-Draft/question.md

-# Retiring Sever Fault and Super User Closure Reasons
+# Retiring Server Fault and Super User Closure Reasons

-Thank you to everyone who participated in [Overhauling our community's closure reasons and guidance](https://meta.stackoverflow.com/q/417008).
+Thank you to everyone who participated in [Overhauling our community's closure reasons and guidance](https://meta.stackoverflow.com/q/417008/15497888).

 It appears that we have quite a few ideas about closure reasons we'd like to add as well as updating the wording for a few of the existing reasons.
 As mentioned in the previous post, we are currently using __all 5__ of our Community Specific Closure Reason slots.

-In order to move forward and potentially add a new reason, we first need to free up slots.
+In order to move forward with this process of revising our existing reasons and potentially add a new one, we first need to free up slots.
 I propose we retire our (2) specific off-topic closure reasons, specifically, Server Fault and Super User in favour of a more general one.

 Please review the existing proposals: